Construction Projects Gone Bad

 The consequences of exaggeration or lack of services or supplies may lead to a criminal prosecution and jail time.
 You must preserve any proof of the inaccuracy of their claims to win a case in Court.

 In conclusion, a fraudulent filing can bring woe to the crook.
 It can be humungous in terms of attorney fees.
 An improper $34,000 lien claim escalated into a nearly $500,000 award against the outrageously corrupt claimant.
-Consequently, nearly $47,000 was an award for attorney fees to the victorious attorney fighting for the rights of the aggrieved party.
+Consequently, almost $47,000 was an award for attorney fees to the victorious attorney fighting for the rights of the aggrieved party.
 If you find yourself a victim, call the Law Office of Massey & Duffy today for a free consultation.